Curating the City: Legacy Businesses

 Longtime businesses found in neighborhoods across Los Angeles County add to our rich history and culture.

-We hope this microsite brings a greater understanding of the important role legacy businesses play in our neighborhoods and the challenges they face.
+We hope this microsite brings you a greater understanding of the important role legacy businesses play in our communities, the challenges they face, and how you can take a more active role to ensure these places remain vital components of L.A.
+County.

 About This Issue